Accelerator Awards Frequently Asked Questions

 Ohio State faculty with Principal Investigator (PI) status must be listed as an inventor of the technology and will serve as PI for the project.
 Post-docs and staff who are co-inventors of the technology are eligible to apply as co-PI.
 Students are not eligible to apply as PI or co-PI.

-Before submitting a pre-proposal for the Accelerator Awards, the technology should be disclosed via invention disclosure form through the Innovate portal ahead of the pre-proposal deadline.
-We recommend reaching out to your assigned licensing manager and letting them know you are interested in applying for an Accelerator Award.
-This will help ensure there is adequate time to validate the technology can meet all eligibility requirements during the application stage and secure intellectual property protection.
+Before submitting a pre-proposal the technology should be disclosed via an invention disclosure form through the Cayuse Inventions portal ahead of the pre-proposal deadline.
+We recommend reaching out to your assigned licensing officer and discussing your interest in applying for an Accelerator Award.
+This will help ensure there is adequate time to determine whether the technology can meet all eligibility requirements during the application stage and secure intellectual property protection.

-Your Licensing Manager can help initially assess commercialization potential of your technology.
-Technologies at the right stage for an Accelerator Award must already be developed beyond proof of concept and basic research and should feasibly be ready to license after the Accelerator Award is completed.
-Accelerator Award funds can be used to perform validation activities with particular focus on validation and de-risking independently from the originating lab.
-This can be achieved by an using independent service provider or vendor to perform the work.
-Eligible activities include prototyping, market and customer demand assessment, demonstration and assessment of critical failure points, scale up and commercialization.
+Your licensing officer will initially assess commercialization potential of your technology.
+Technologies at the right stage for an Accelerator Award should already have established initial proof-of concept and be advanced beyond basic research and should feasibly be ready to license to a startup after the Accelerator Award is completed.
+Accelerator Award funds can be used to perform validation activities independently from the originating lab that are not typically funded through research grants.

 Proposal submission will be limited to no more than three times.
 A proposal submitted for the second or third time is considered a revised proposal and the appropriate box must be checked on the application form.